daniilidis-group/mvsec/website/content/index.md

 type: index
 weight: 0
 ---
+Ground truth optical flow is now available, as presented in "EV-FlowNet: Self-Supervised Optical Flow Estimation for Event-based Cameras".
+See the Downloads page for more info.

 ## The Multi Vehicle Stereo Event Camera Dataset

 <img src="figs/sensor_mounts.jpg" alt="Sensors mounted on multiple vehicles." style="height: 250px;"/>